sengayire/portfolio_project_imperial/data_sheet.md

 ## Distribution

 - **Distribution History:**
-The dataset has been distributed internally within Spotify for research and development purposes.
-External distribution may be subject to specific agreements and approvals.
+The dataset, curated for research and development purposes, has been made publicly available.
+Users intending to utilize the dataset are expected to adhere to Spotify's rights and regulations governing its usage.

 - **Intellectual Property:**
 The dataset is subject to Spotify's intellectual property rights and is provided under applicable terms of use.
 Unauthorized distribution or use is prohibited.